ruhulaminparvez/Web-Scraper/README.md

 # Web-Scraper 🌐
 Web scraping is the process of using bots to extract content and data from a website.
 This is a Web Scraper for Extracting data or content from website.

-## How Use / Install Email Scraper On Your Local Machine
+## How Use / Install Web Scraper On Your Local Machine

 First,  Clone repo using
 ```